Healing Waters Lodge

 Guide Gratuity: Our guides pride themselves on hard work and professionalism; simply, they diligently strive to provide service beyond your expectations.
 You will never be made to feel that any service is provided on the basis of gratuity, but tips do comprise a significant portion of their seasonal income and therefore are greatly appreciated.
 We prefer to leave guide gratuity up to the guests.
 Tipping your guide is customary in this profession.
 Our guides generally receive an average gratuity of $125-$150 per day per boat, typically split between two anglers.
 You can tip your guide individually at the end of each day if you like or if you prefer, we will gladly add your guide’s tip to your final invoice at check-out and make ensure your guide receives the tip.

-Hospitality staff gratuity is included with your lodge package.
-All Lodge staff gratuities are divided up after your departure and distributed equally among hospitality staff (Chefs, servers, dishwasher, housekeeping)
+Hospitality staff gratuity is included with the price of your lodge package.
+Lodge Hospitality staff gratuities are distributed equally among non-managerial hospitality staff (including culinary staff, servers, dishwashers, and housekeepers.)

 Advanced Shipments: Many of our guests ship their fishing gear, luggage, or preferred wines and spirits in advance.
 Please let us know by email when to expect your shipment and we will respond when it arrives, let you know that it is safe, and have it in your room when you arrive to the lodge.